JonathanHalpern/year-of-the-challenge/src/pages/blog/2018-01-13-robinson-crusoe.md

 location: 'Koh Lanta, Thailand'
 date: '2018-02-23T01:00:00+08:00'
 ---
-We completed this challenge back in February so we probably should have written it up a while ago, but what with looking after the kids and the 9 to 5, we just didn’t get round to it.
+We completed the challenge to sleep on a deserted island back in February, so we probably should have written it up a while ago.
+However what with looking after the kids and the 9 to 5, we just didn’t get round to it.

 This challenge was completed with one of my best buddies, Dean O’Shea.
 This is a video of him leaping out a tree... that's just the kind of guy he is.